 Updated 8/15/13: Construction has begun in both locations.
 Work is expected to be complete by late fall 2013.

-NYU will make approximately 7,500 square feet of community facility space on the ground floor level of the Coles Redevlopment Project, accessible to pedestrians from the Greene Street Walkway, an outdoor feature to be created as part of the construction.
+NYU will make approximately 7,500 square feet of community facility space on the ground floor level of 181 Mercer Street (the Coles building) accessible to pedestrians from the Greene Street Walkway, an outdoor feature to be created as part of the construction.

-Updated 8/11/15: Conceptual design and program planning for the Coles Redevelopment Building is underway.
+Updated 8/11/15: Conceptual design and program planning for 181 Mercer Street (the Coles building) is underway.
 7,500 square feet of community facility space will be factored into the design and programming of the building.

 The NYC School Construction Authority has the option to build a school which would be incorporated into the Bleecker Building.
 The SCA must provide NYU with notice of intent to build a school by December 31, 2014, and commence construction by July 1, 2018.
+In October 2014, at the request of Councilmember Chin, NYU agreed to extend the SCA notice deadline until December 31, 2018.
 NYU will provide the SCA with annual updates regarding NYU's anticipated construction schedule until the SCA's construction window has elapsed.

 Updated 12/17/2015: NYU sent their fourth annual update letter to the SCA on December 17, 2015.

 Updated 12/15/2014: NYU sent their third annual update letter to the SCA on December 15, 2014.

 NYU Community Affairs is NYU's primary liaison to the community.
 Community Affairs fields questions, addresses concerns, and disseminates information on a variety of University topics, ranging from free and public events to updates on construction projects.